All Episodes

 It's dropping off the trees into your lap.

-This this uh this this don't touch my junk stuff.
+This don't touch my junk stuff.

 George Orwell writes 1984.

-And if you'd said to him back then in 1948 when he wrote the book, hey George, it's a great first draft, but you know what you really need in here?
+And if you'd said to him back then in 1948 when he wrote the book, hey, George, it's a great first draft, but you know what you really need in here?

 You need a scene where the all-powerful totalitarian state has licensed bureaucrats who can reach into your pants at any time of their choosing and feel your genitalia.

-You're just nobody's ever gonna believe that.
+You're just, nobody's ever going to believe that.

-I'm gonna put in something like that.
+I'm going to put it in something like that.

 That's crazy, George.